GPKyte/dynamic-slack-archive/README.md

 ## Overview
-`slack-dynamic-archive` is designed to aid small teams that use the free version of slack and need to view messages past the 10,000 limit.
+`dynamic-slack-archive` is designed to aid small teams that use the free version of slack and need to view messages past the 10,000 limit.
 This tool both routinely listens for then stores new messages from slack and creates a series of HTML files to view them when needed.

-`slack-dynamic-archive` was designed for a team to host on an established website, but could be used locally for yourself.
+`dynamic-slack-archive` was designed for a team to host on an established website, but could be used locally for yourself.
 Note that only Admin-level and above can get the export and make the changes to use this tool.

 ## Installation
+_For convenience I added a script you can run for most of this instead `install_all`_

 ### 1. Download this Repo to somewhere it will be kept